lstaples/bracketScorer/README.md

 Takes NHL playoff bracket predictions and scores them with custom scoring rules per league.
  - The **McKids** leagues scored according to the rules at https://bracketchallenge.nhl.com/how-to-play
- - The **StaplesFamily** leagues gives 1 point for the first rounds and then doubles the points each subsequent round
+ - The **StaplesFamily** leagues gives 1 point for each round 1 correct prediction and then doubles the points each subsequent round

 Results per league are stored for easy viewing in the runner/results directory
  - **Results.txt** contains the actual playoffs results known to date that brackets are being scored againt